 Look out for everyone in your group, if you are out partying or just shopping around the island.
 The more eyes you have on your belongings, the better.

-I’m going to ask you to report it.
-Go to your local police station.
+If you are a victim of crime, then please go to your local police station.
 Google the nearest one to you.
 Or ask in a shop, bar or at any hotel reception.

-Depending on where you are, there may be police on the streets, so talk to them.
+Depending on where you are, there may be police on the streets, so also talk to them.